-Rabies is an infectious viral disease that affects the nervous system of humans and other mammals.
+Rabies is virus that affects the nervous system of humans and other mammals.
 People get rabies from the bite of an animal with rabies (a rabid animal).
-Any wild mammal, like a skunk, feral cat, fox, coyote, or bat, can have rabies and transmit it to people.
+Any wild mammal, like a skunk, feral cat, fox, coyote or bat can have rabies and transmit it to people.

-Because rabies is a fatal disease, the goal of public health is, first, to prevent human exposure to rabies by education and, second, to prevent the disease by anti-rabies treatment if exposure occurs.
+Because rabies is fatal, the goal of public health is, first, to prevent human exposure to rabies by education and, second, to prevent the disease by anti-rabies treatment if exposure occurs.
 Tens of thousands of people are successfully treated each year after being bitten by an animal that may have rabies.

-Offers animal rescue, sheltering of stray and abandoned animals, pet adoption, animal vaccination, and pet sterilization.
+- The Humane Society of Huron Valley offers animal rescue, sheltering of stray and abandoned animals, pet adoption, animal vaccination and pet sterilization.